Skip to main content

 Carrington College’s Dental Hygiene program teaches students how to work in a variety of professional settings and provide safe dental hygiene care to diverse clients.
 Students learn topics including anatomy and communication for patient services.
 Students learn how to complete dental hygiene services such as oral X-rays, sealants and fluoride application, and stain and plaque removal.

 At Carrington College, each Dental Hygiene program is designed to prepare students to meet the dental hygienist licensing requirements of the state in which the program’s offered.22 Typically, dental hygiene courses will include a mix of classroom and lab work with real patients.
-These courses and labs cover topics like the following:

 In addition to learning how to perform dental care and educate patients, dental hygiene students learn how to empathetically deliver patient care.
 Labs are instructor-supervised, so students get real-time feedback on the work they’re providing.